Hantavirus pulmonary syndrome; Hemorrhagic fever with renal syndrome

 The health care provider will perform a physical exam.
 This may reveal:

 - Abnormal lung sounds as a result of inflammation

 - Low blood oxygen levels, which cause the skin to turn a blue color

 People with hantavirus are admitted to the hospital, often to the intensive care unit (ICU).

-- Special machines to add oxygen to the blood outside the body
+- Special machines to add oxygen to the blood

 - Other supportive care to treat symptoms

 Hantavirus is a serious infection that gets worse quickly.
 Lung failure can occur and may lead to death.
-Even with aggressive treatment, more than half of people who have this disease in their lungs die.
+Even with aggressive treatment, more than one half of people who have this disease in their lungs die.

 Complications of hantavirus may include: